almeath/DOSBox-SVN-64-bit-for-macOS/README.md

        brew install cmake

-If you are using macOS 11 (Big Sur), you need this dependency as well:
+If you are using macOS 11 (Big Sur) or later, you need this dependency as well:

        brew install svn